 Jordan says his younger brother, who passed away in 2011, continues to inspire him every day.
 In his memory, Jordan and Laura will continue to push to change the lives of people living with disability.

-Jordan has a Bachelor of Applied Science (Occupational Therapy) from the Faculty of Health Sciences at the University of Sydney and has won numerous awards for his innovative work in the disability sector.
+Jordan has a Bachelor of Applied Science (Occupational Therapy) from the University of Sydney and has won numerous awards for his innovative work in the disability sector.

 In 2017, Jordan was named a Queen's Young Leader for his dedication to social enterprise, representing Australia alongside winners from 37 Commonwealth countries.